 In any mass appraisal environment, the valuation process will produce a significant number of errors.
-The best models will be accurate to within 10% of the 'true' value between 70 % and 80 % of the time.
+The best models will be accurate to within 10% of the "true" value between 70 % and 80 % of the time.
 Without a robust process to review and correct errors in the projected values, many homeowners will receive notices with inaccurate values, which will generate a higher number of complaints and appeals and erode public faith in the valuation process.
 It is preferrable to find and correct those values in advance of sending the assessment notices.

-For the 2021 reappraisal, properties with 'unreasonably' high or low values were identified
+For the 2021 reappraisal, properties with unreasonably high or low values were identified:

-- By ratio statistics which only works for properties that sold. - When changes in value that exceeded a certain percentage.
+- By ratio statistics which only works for properties that sold. - When changes in value exceeded a certain percentage.
 This assumes that the previous value was reasonably accurate.

-These methods were used to 'flag' properties for review by the Appraiser of Supervisor.
+These methods were used to flag properties for review by the appraiser or supervisor.

-Improvements to the Market Value review process are being designed and tested for the 2025 reappraisal, including interactive GIS dashboards that use the ratio and change percentage measurements to identify and visualize properties that need review; comparing sale price per square foot to market value per square foot rate for groups of comparable properties and comparing groups of properties with no sales to other groups to see if values are 'in balance' (see section 14.1).
+Improvements to the market value review process are being designed and tested for the 2025 reappraisal, including interactive GIS dashboards that use the ratio and change percentage measurements to identify and visualize properties that need review; comparing sale price per square foot to market value per square foot rate for groups of comparable properties; and comparing groups of properties with no sales to other groups to see if values are in balance (see Section 14.1).